mz5252/ImageQ/README.md

 3. Ensure all files are placed in the same folder within MATLAB Drive for easy reference

 ### Step 4: Launch the GUI
-1. In the MATLAB Online interface, open main.m file and go to the Editor tab
+1. In the MATLAB Online interface
+2. Open main.m file, go to the Editor tab
-2. Click “Run” button
+3. Click “Run” button

 #### Notes:
 - GUI elements such as sliders, drawpolygon, and uicontrol are supported in MATLAB Online.